 Eric Toda, former global head of social marketing and editorial content at Airbnb, is our Emissary of the Month for May.
-Eric recently took some time to sit down with us to discuss his work with Emissary, the biggest mistakes he’s seen sales teams make, and the secret to success and happiness in both work and life.
+Eric recently took some time to sit down with us to discuss his work with Emissary, the biggest mistakes he’s seen sales teams make, marketing trends, and the secret to success and happiness in both work and life.

 Risk and Reward